pulumi/pulumi-hugo/themes/default/content/templates/kubernetes/azure/index.md

 # Make sure this is description accurate for this template.
 meta_desc: The Kubernetes Cluster template makes it easy to deploy a Kubernetes cluster on Azure with Pulumi and Azure Kubernetes Service (AKS).
+meta_image: meta.png

 # Appears on the cards on template-overview pages.
 card_desc: Deploy a Kubernetes cluster on Azure with Pulumi and Azure Kubernetes Service (AKS).

-# Used for generating language-specific links to templates on GitHub.
-(Example: `static-website-aws`)
+# Used for generating language-specific CLI commands and links to the templates repo on GitHub.
 template:
   prefix: kubernetes-azure
+  dirname: my-k8s-cluster
+  languages:
+    - typescript
+    - python
+    - go
+    - yaml

 # Used for generating links to sibling templates in the right-hand nav.
 Slug is this template's parent directory.
 cloud:
   name: Microsoft Azure
   slug: azure

-meta_image: meta.png

 ---